Skip to main content

 Postgraduate entry requirements

-If you have previous experience or quantitative training, for example, a first degree in computer science or mathematics, please see our MSc Data Science and Analytics for Health.
+If you have previous experience or quantitative training (for example a first degree in computer science or mathematics), please see our MSc Data Science & AI for Health Innovation MSc.

 International qualifications